Chinese mantis: Native range

-This mantis is native to China, Japan, the Korean Peninsula, Micronesia, and Thailand.
-Populations of T. sinensis in Japan are sympatric with Tenodera aridifolia, the Japanese giant mantis, of which T. sinensis was formerly considered a subspecies.
+This mantis is native to China, Japan, southern Primorsky Krai in Russia, and the Korean Peninsula.
+T. sinensis in Japan, where it is known as Ōkamakiri (オオカマキリ), is frequently misclassified as Tenodera aridifolia, of which T. sinensis was originally considered a subspecies, until it was elevated to species rank in 2002.

 Invasive status

 The Chinese mantis is regarded by some experts as invasive in various regions of the United States, particularly where the native Carolina mantis (Stagmomantis carolina) is found.
-While commonly sold for pest control, it is said that Chinese mantids lack effectiveness in pest management.
+While commonly sold for pest control, Chinese mantids are said to lack effectiveness in pest management.
 As ambush predators, they attack anything within reach that they can subdue, but they do not actively hunt for insect pests.
-Their non-selective predatory behavior and significant size has led to documented attacks on beneficial insects such as pollinators, small birds, mammals, frogs, and snakes.
+Their nonselective predatory behavior and significant size have led to documented attacks on beneficial insects such as pollinators, small birds, mammals, frogs, and snakes.
 As a result, the Chinese mantis can alter food webs and affect the dynamics of local insect populations.
+However, it is largely restricted to early-succession habitats and manmade old fields, which makes its impact rather negligible compared to more destructive invasive species.

+It is absent from much of the coastal Deep South and in Florida, where the winters aren’t cold enough to keep their eggs in diapause, as well as in much of the western United States, where it is generally too dry or not dry enough for them to establish.

 Growth

 Chinese mantises hatch in the spring, eat, grow, and molt through the summer, and lay eggs at the end of summer.
-When it gets too cold, they die, only living around a year long.
-First instar nymphs that eat less take a longer time to molt to the next instar and are smaller at the second instar than first instar nymphs that have been fed more.
+When the weather gets too cold, they die, only living around a year long.
+First-instar nymphs that eat less take a longer time to molt to the next instar and are smaller at the second instar than first-instar nymphs that have been fed more.

 Captivity

-Tenodera sinensis is a common pet for mantis enthusiasts, and oothecae can be purchased from plant nurseries across the US.
+T. sinensis is a common pet for mantis enthusiasts, and oothecae can be purchased from plant nurseries across the US and Canada.

 Predators

 The Chinese mantis is preyed on by other mantises, birds, and the Asian giant hornet in its native range.
+The nymphs are preyed on by a greater variety of insects, many of which are later frequently preyed on by the adults.
 The female mantis specifically preys on male mantises.
 She often kills and eats her male partner after mating, providing nutrition for her offspring.
 Sexual cannibalism is a strange phenomenon not yet completely understood by scientists.

 Similar species

 The European mantis (Mantis religiosa) and the Carolina mantis (Stagmomantis carolina) are both smaller mantises closely resembling the Chinese mantis.
-The European mantis is anywhere from tan to green in color and about 7.5 cm (3 in) long.
-The Carolina mantis, on the other hand, is only 6 cm (2.5 in) in length and varies more in color.
+The European mantis varies from tan to green in color and is about 7.5 cm (3 in) long.
+The Carolina mantis, though, is only 6 cm (2.5 in) in length and varies more in color.